rixx/ynab-downgrade/README.md

 to the directory you selected: You will find a directory called `My Budget~number.ynab4`.
 Inside, there is a `data1~number` directory, and inside that, there is a directory that is just one long UID, looking like `98C499B4-4B29-6CC5-3B7A-F0247E9E2551`.
 Open this directory – it will contain a `budgetSettings.ybsettings` file and a `Budget.yfull` file.
+If you're using windows you may have to click view hidden items in the file explorer toolbard, to see the directory.
 I will call this directory "YNAB4 data directory" from here on out.

 ## Step 1: Creating accounts